 We can also see that in terms of respondent's willingness to purchase online food during Covid-19 pandemic, where 46.0 per cent were willing, and another 54.0 per cent were not too willing.
-This may be caused due to the food safety knowledge on buying food via E-3.8 Conclusion of Chapter Three inting is not performed. commerce, since it was during the pandemic it totally became visible.
+This may be caused due to the food safety knowledge on buying food via Estree, since it was used in the stree in the stree is not performed in the stree in the stree is not performed in the stree is emic In .
+UN ABDUL RAZA commerce, since it was during the pandemic it totally became visible.